Updated on 18th November 2024 | 4:46 PM | #MBAGroupDiscussion

 This may not always be true with some panels preferring to give abstract topics in the group discussions.
 It is also very difficult to prepare for the group discussion topics when they can vary so widely however the most common topics should be prepared for in advance since knowledge about the topic can give the candidate a huge edge in the group discussion.

 The group discussion is not about simply making your point and ignoring everything else.
-It is meant to be a discussion which means that the candidate should be listening to the points made by the other candidates and add inputs where they can to ensure that the group discussion moves forward.
+It is meant to be a discussion, which means that the candidate should listen to the points made by the other candidates and add inputs where they can to ensure that the group discussion moves forward.

 The candidates are competing to grab the attention of the selection panel, but they are also required to work as a team to ensure that the group discussion is carried out successfully.